Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets

+An interesting future direction would be to study our DW-string composite soliton at finite temperature.
+It will be interesting to consider realistic boundary conditions due to the surface physics of materials in order to find suitable materials as host that also must have a large anisotropy -- finding such candidate material is essential for future discovery of our proposed string-DW junction phase, which we will leave for future studies.
+Further interesting effects to take into account in future work, would be to compute the backreaction from the demagnetizing field and see if this changes the stability or the slope from linear to another form.
+Looking at the any $(x,y)$-cross section, they are all unaffected by the demagnetizing field as they are Bloch skyrmions and the trumpet is just an enlarged Bloch skyrmion (see Ref.~\cite{Gudnason:2025gqs} Sec.~IV, A for details).

 Real-world experimentally realizable physical systems for studying D-brane analogs etc.~are hard to come by.
 It is yet unclear if and how this could be utilized for applications in real-world spintronics.
 However, the possibility of realizing a D-brane-string junction in a chiral magnet is very interesting for fundamental physics.
 One of the important directions to explore is how to create a D-brane soliton.